everard/vim-aurora/README.md

     colorscheme aurora

 ## Using scheme with vim-airline plugin
-In order to use this scheme with vim-airline plugin (https://github.com/bling/vim-airline), you can either
+In order to use this scheme with vim-airline plugin (https://github.com/bling/vim-airline), you can
-- install official vim-airline-themes repository (https://github.com/vim-airline/vim-airline-themes), which already contains this theme, or
 - copy vim-airline/autoload/airline/themes/aurora.vim file to your vim-airline directory.

 To load this scheme in vim-airline, add the following lines to your vimrc file: